 Once you’ve determined where your interest lies, watch for position openings on various job boards, like at Quill & Quire or WorkInCulture, or follow firms on social media platforms and join mailing lists to receive the most up to date information.

-Internships are a valuable way to gain practical experience in the industry.
-Most internships are offered to students enrolled-in, or recently graduated-from publishing or related programs.
-Internships vary in length, and can last anywhere from three months to a year.
+Internships and/or co-op placements are a valuable way to gain practical experience in the industry and are a very common feature in publishing houses.
+Most internships are offered to students enrolled in, or recently graduated from, publishing or related programs.
+Internships vary in length, can be completed on a full- or part-time basis, and can last anywhere from three months to a year.
+For a first-hand look at being an intern at a Canadian publishing house, watch our interview with former ECW intern Rahaf Khalil.

 Editorial vs. Sales & Marketing vs. Production

-Before applying to internships, it is valuable to consider what type of job you want.
-In publishing there are several main areas of focus: editorial, sales and marketing, production, and digital.
-Editorial staff helps to create books; sales and marketing staff sells them; the production team ensures that books are made properly; and the digital team produces ebooks, audits metadata, and creates content and strategy for digital marketing campaigns.
+When looking to break into publishing, it is important to consider what type of job might interest you — and to realize that there is more to publishing than just editing manuscripts.
+There are several main areas of focus in publishing: editorial, sales and marketing, production, rights, and digital.
+Editorial staff help to create books; sales and marketing staff sell them; the production team ensures that books are made properly; the rights team sells and manages film, tv, and foreign rights for the books; and the digital team produces ebooks, audits metadata, and helps with other tech-related processes.
 It is important to note that digital elements of publishing are crucial to the success of publishers, and almost every publishing job will encompass a digital element.
-For those interested in a career in editing, Editors Canada has published an information guide “So You Want to Be an Editor: Information about a career in editing.”
+For those interested in editorial work, Editors Canada has published an information guide “So You Want to Be an Editor: Information about a career in editing.”

 Jobs are available at various industry associations and at authors’ festivals and book fairs.
 Any kind of exposure to books and the book industry will help.